patrycja-io/ilearn-milestone/README.md

 * The Website will be navigable with ease.

 ## Design Choices: 🎨
-<p>I wanted the design of this website to reflect the rustic feel of the pastel colours and various brown colours compliment the imagery used across the site.</p>
+<p>I wanted the design of this website to reflect the modern feel of the minima but vivid coloursby using gray, balck and white and some other colour</p>

 ### Fonts:

-<p>I chose to use Montserrat as the main font family for this website as it provides an elegant & clean style for text and titles.
+<p>I chose to use Roboto as the main font family for this website as it provides an elegant & clean style for text and titles.
 In the essence of keeping the layout clean to encourage user sales, I decided to go with this font.</p>

 ### Icons:

-<p>Thanks to the excellent collection of icons over at font-awesome, selecting icons to use for was really simple, I decided to go with typical icons for the 'icon-navigation' section of the navbar, the cart, the user icon and the burger button, as well as using various other intutitive icons across the project.
+<p>Thanks to the excellent collection of icons over at uniicons, selecting icons to use for was really simple, I decided to go with typical icons for the  navbar, the cart, the user icon and the burger button, as well as using various other intutitive icons across the project.
 I use icons in place of link text across the site where possible to provide the best UX possible to the user.</p>

 ### Colours:
 <p></p>